-One Hope United will open the doors to the Joliet Early Learning Center soon.
-The fully renovated center will be located at 500 Parks Ave., and will provide high quality, affordable early childhood education programs for children infancy through school age up to 12 years old.
+This fully renovated center is located at 500 Parks Ave., and provides high quality, affordable early childhood education programs for children infancy through school age up to 12 years old.
 This opportunity was made possible through a grant awarded to One Hope United from the State of Illinois.

 • Utilizes the Teaching Strategies Creative Curriculum program and GOLD assessment tool

 • Incorporates OHU’s Healthy Lifestyles Curriculum